Article 14.2 - Applicability

 14.2.3 TIA Submission & Completion Requirement

-Once the Town has made a Determination of Need for a TIA, the applicant may proceed with the TIA study, in accordance with the terms of the most recent version of the Town of Huntersville TIA Proccess and Procedures Manual, as approved by the Town Engineer and all applicable Zoning Ordinance and Subdivision Ordinance requirements. the draft TIA shall be submitted to the Town Staff 30 days prior to either the Town Board Public Hearing (for rezoning cases) or the Planning Board meeting (subdivisions).
-Resubmittals of TIAs are to be received a minimum of 20 business days prior to the scheduled Town Board final action.
+Once the Town has made a Determination of Need for a TIA, the applicant may proceed with the TIA scoping.
+Once the TIA scoping is complete, the applicant may proceed with the TIA, in accordance with the terms of the most recent version of the Town of Huntersville TIA Proccess and Procedures Manual, as approved by the Town Engineer and all applicable Zoning Ordinance and Subdivision Ordinance requirements. the draft TIA shall be submitted to the Town Staff 30 days prior to either the Town Board Public Hearing (for rezoning cases) or the Planning Board meeting (subdivisions).
+Resubmittals of TIAs shall be submitted a minimum of 20 business days prior to the scheduled Town Board final action.
 The final sealed TIA shall be completed and accepted by Town staff prior to final action by the Town Board or permit issuing authority.